oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 Implementations and profiles of this specification MAY define additional mitigations tailored to specific use cases and operational contexts.

+# Privacy Considerations

+In addition to the privacy considerations outlined in {{RFC8693}} and {{RFC7523}}, the following items are relevant to this specification:

+OAuth federation involves the exchange of tokens and claims between disparate trust domains.
+If excessive or unnecessary user data is included in these tokens, it may lead to unintended privacy consequences.
+As noted in {{RFC8693}} and {{RFC7523}}, deployments should determine the minimum amount of information necessary to complete the exchange and ensure that only that information is included in the token.

+Inconsistent user privacy practices within OAuth federation can result from varying interpretations and implementations of the protocol across different domains.
+This inconsistency can lead to a lack of transparency and user control over what data is shared and with whom.
+To mitigate this, federation trust relationships between domains must be carefully established and maintained with user privacy in mind.
+This includes verifying that privacy policies are aligned across trust domains and clearly define how user data is collected, used, and protected.

 --- back

 # Use cases